stud131/docs-monaca/content/products_guide/monaca_ide/deploy/appstore/app_submission.en.md

 ---
-title: Monaca Upload Feature
+title: iOS App Upload Feature
 weight: 20
 aliases: /en/monaca_ide/manual/deploy/appstore/itunes_connect
 ---

 {{<note>}}
-    In order to use this upload feature, you are required to subscribe to a valid plan.
+    In order to use iOS App Upload feature, you are required to subscribe to a valid plan.
 Please refer to {{<link href="https://monaca.mobi/en/pricing" title="Monaca Subscription Plans">}}.
 {{</note>}}

 {{<note>}}
-    For shared projects, only project owner can use Monaca Upload Feature.
+    For shared projects, only project owner can use iOS App Upload feature.
 {{</note>}}

 {{<warning>}}